Skip to Main Content

 Safety Officers

-Safety officers ensuring Code du travail compliance and crew protection across Paris studios, heritage sites, and remote French locations.
+Safety officers who secure Code du travail compliance and protect your crew across Paris studios, heritage sites, and remote French locations.

-France's Code du travail imposes specific health and safety obligations on film productions that differ from other markets — detailed risk assessment documentation (Document Unique), mandatory safety briefings, and coordination with DREAL inspectors and local sapeurs-pompiers.
-French safety officers operate within this regulatory framework, holding nationally recognized certifications and maintaining the documentation standards that French law requires.
+France's Code du travail sets health and safety rules for film shoots that differ from other markets.
+You need detailed risk records (Document Unique), safety briefings, and planning with DREAL inspectors and local sapeurs-pompiers.
+French safety officers work within these rules, and they hold nationally recognized certifications and keep the records French law demands.

-Our network includes safety officers experienced on productions at La Cité du Cinéma, on Parisian street shoots, at protected heritage sites like Versailles and Mont-Saint-Michel, and in challenging locations across the Alps, Provence, and coastal France.
-They manage risk for stunts, pyrotechnics, water work, and aerial sequences within France's specific regulatory environment.
+Our network has safety officers skilled at La Cité du Cinéma, on Parisian street shoots, at heritage sites like Versailles and Mont-Saint-Michel, and in tough spots across the Alps, Provence, and coastal France.
+They manage risk for stunts, pyrotechnics, water work, and aerial sequences within France's own regulatory setting.

 ACT 01